marian-stanciulica/Foodybite/README.md

 This flow is composed by 3 classes:
 - `APIService`, which implements domain protocols, creates `URLRequest` objects from endpoints and sends them to the remote store.
 - `RemoteStore`, which implements `ResourceLoader` and `ResourceSender`, validates the status code returned by the client and parses received data.
 - `AuthenticatedURLSessionHTTPClient`, which implements `HTTPClient`, signs each request using the access token fetched using an `TokenRefresher` collaborator (You can find more details about refresh token strategy [here](#1-refresh-token-strategy)).
-In the `Composition Root` this class is used only for requests that require authentication, otherwise an instance of `URLSessionHTTPClient` from the `SharedAPI` module is used.
+In the `Composition Root` this class is used only for requests that require authentication, otherwise an instance of `URLSessionHTTPClient` from the `API Infra` module is used.

 ![AuthenticatedURLSessionHTTPClient](./Diagrams/AuthenticatedURLSessionHTTPClient.svg)